CodeAPretzel/Hack-A-Bit-0x01-Writeup/README.md

 |
 <br>

-**Solution**: For this challenge we have to use the MySQL Workbench.
+**Solution**: For this challenge we need to go into the challenge's MySQL database, I used MySQL for this.
 With this challenge I installed it on Windows using this link <a href="https://dev.mysql.com/downloads/installer/" target="_blank">here</a>
 After completing the installation process, we have to create a new MySQL Connection like the below images:

 <br>